All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does the water volume affect how long the vial lasts?

 Not directly.
 The total amount of peptide in the vial stays the same regardless of water volume.
-However, more water means larger draw volumes per dose, which means you use up the liquid faster.
+But more water means larger draw volumes per dose, which means you use up the liquid faster.
 You still get the same number of total doses from the vial.

 What if my provider did not specify a BAC water amount?